raghavm1/raghavm1.github.io/docs/index.md

 layout: home

 hero:
-  name: I build tools that help retrieve and analyse complex data
+  name: Raghav Mantri
   text:
-  tagline: using my skills in full-stack development and Machine Learning
+  tagline: Hi👋!
+I'm an MS in CS student @ NYU Courant, previously @ Squirro as a Solutions Engineer.
+I like to build tools to analyse complex data using my skills in full-stack development and machine learning.
   image:
     src: /me.png
     alt: Moi